Bucks vs. Knicks Player Props Betting Odds

 |3PM

-- The 13.5-point over/under for Brook Lopez on Saturday is 0.4 higher than his scoring average.
+- Monday's prop bet for Brook Lopez is 12.5 points, 0.3 fewer than his season average.

-- He has collected 4.9 boards per game, 0.4 more than his over/under for Saturday's game.
+- He has grabbed 4.8 boards per game, 0.3 more than his over/under for Monday's game.

-- Lopez has hit 1.7 three-pointers per game, which is more than his over/under on Saturday (1.5).
+- Lopez averages 1.6 made three-pointers, 0.1 more than his over/under on Monday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.